jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

     </boundaryEvent>
     <sequenceFlow id="toExpiredApprove" name="" sourceRef="boundarytimer1" targetRef="usertask5"></sequenceFlow>

-Listing 33: Adding a boundary timer and sequence flow to the publish whitepaper process

 Note that if you are following along, your task IDs may be different than mine, so pay attention that the “attachedToRef” attribute of the “boundaryEvent” element is pointing to the ID of the Third Party Review